DID YOU KNOW...

 One of the benefits of magnesium glycinate is relieving anxiety, insomnia, chronic stress, and inflammatory conditions.
 By doing this, one of the results is low blood pressure in those who have high blood pressure.
 Without the proper levels of magnesium glycinate in your body, due to all that we see in the world on a daily basis, we can be improperly triggered to think we are in a stressful situation when we are not.

 Have you ever wondered why you are so stressed over an issue that seems insignificant?
-Or, how you can be in a good mood and in a moment's notice become stressed?
+Or, how can you be in a good mood and, in a moment's notice, become stressed?
 This is usually because of low levels of magnesium which allows for the stress hormone in your body to be released.
 It is a series of falling dominos that take you from a place of peace and contentment to one of stress and worry where you can't think straight.

 Magnesium is like a guard in front of your stress hormone and only allows its release when needed, not because of some drama your sister-in-law cooks up.
-When you don't have the right magnesium levels, you don't have a guard and the stress hormone is released at random.
+When you don't have the right magnesium levels, you don't have a guard, and the stress hormone is released at random.
 This can be why you find yourself overly stressed and can't logically figure out why.

 The root level of your stress is the actual stress hormone.
 By taking control of its release, you control your stress.
 Yes, that sounds overly simplistic, but it is based on science and how your body works.

 for proper magnesium intake?